A Very Brief History of Linear Algebra Subroutines (Linear Regression II)

 LAPACK

 These sorts of things had been tried before in LINPACK and EISPACK, but those packages weren’t written with modern computer architectures in mind.
-The original Intel Pentium chip had come out in 1993 and brought a split L1 cache If you have a rough idea of what an L1 cache is, here’s an insanely thorough into the mainstream At the time, Intel was facing competition from a company called Cyrix, who was also releasing some very nice x86 chips.
+The original Intel Pentium chip had come out in 1993 and brought a split L1 cache If you have a rough idea of what an L1 cache is, here’s an insanely thorough StackOverflow on what a split L1 does. into the mainstream At the time, Intel was facing competition from a company called Cyrix, who was also releasing some very nice x86 chips.
 But then, Quake was released by id Software, which targeted the Pentium processor’s ability to interleave floating point and integer operations, something Cyrix’s chips couldn’t do.
 “Quake was extremely popular, and everyone used it in their performance tests – and thus hammered the Cyrix chips, even though the Cyrix was faster in ordinary use, in business/work/Windows operation, indeed in every other game except Quake.
 And ultimately that killed Cyrix off.”
-From Did you know x86 just means a system that’s compatible with the instruction set first used on the Intel 8086 chip, the precursor to the Pentium?
+From here Did you know x86 just means a system that’s compatible with the instruction set first used on the Intel 8086 chip, the precursor to the Pentium?
 I didn’t.
 Well, now I do.
 Such is the epistemic problem of writing a blog post in order to learn about what you’re writing about. .
 The basic problem here is that CPUs got quite fast at multiplying numbers, but accessing those numbers from memory hadn’t kept up.
 So, programs that didn’t pay attention to the cost of moving data started being bottlenecked by the speed of memory access rather than the speed of their processors.

 LAPACK was written in FORTRAN 77 for modern memory hierarchies with multiple parallel, processors; and that made it stupid fast.
 Of course, you can’t write a library that’ll be optimal for all architectures.
 You have different cache sizes; you might have an L3 or L4 cache.
 But LAPACK didn’t need to, because it wasn’t actually doing the low-level calculations.
 For that, it relied on whatever Basic Linear Algebra Subroutines—BLAS Obviously.
 Honestly, I’m way more in on the all-cap, pronounceable acronym, compared to like, the current state of open source naming.
-I mean look at the under the Apache Foundation.
-What is this…? ?
-Oh God, there’s a project called , please let it have something to do with—No. From its homepage: “Important time-saving note for chemists: the Apache Chemistry project has nothing to do with chemistry or chemicals!”
+I mean look at the list of projects under the Apache Foundation.
+What is this…Guacamole ?
+Kafka ?
+Oh God, there’s a project called Chemistry , please let it have something to do with—No. From its homepage: “Important time-saving note for chemists: the Apache Chemistry project has nothing to do with chemistry or chemicals!”
 It’s a CMS interoperability standard.
 And Steve?
 Steve is the Foundation’s python-based voting system. — the user had installed.

 BLAS